ugolbck/domo-code/README.md

 Main way of using it should be:

-`domo.py --start -f serious-project-conf.json --no-vscode api --no-run logs_redis`
+`domo start -f serious-project-conf.json --no-vscode api --no-run logs_redis`

 with _serious-project-config.json_ looking like: